Canon XS vs Sony RX0

 It is notable that the XS has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XS and the RX0 have been discontinued, but can regularly be found used on eBay.
+Both the XS and the RX0 have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XS and RX0 can be found, respectively, in the Canon XS Manual (free pdf) or the online Sony RX0 Manual.

 So how do things add up?
 Is the Canon XS better than the Sony RX0 or vice versa?
 The listing below highlights the relative strengths of the two models.